jahirulislm/E-Commerce-Website-Next.js/README.md

 There are several ways of editing your application.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via vscode will be committed to this repo.

 **Use your preferred IDE**
 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+Pushed changes will also be reflected.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)